kintsugi-programmer/KintsugiStack/NextJS/readme.md

     - main entry point of proj
     - all comp wrap in it as children
     - common layout
+    - to share UI components b/w routes
     - customise metadata
     - customise html
     - customise font
     - share /constant throughout application
+    - you can make layout of each subpages
+  - loading.js
+    - to show loading animation
+  - error.js
+    - error handling
+    - can be for subpages
   - page.js
     - hompage route
   - global.css